Azure/bicep-registry-modules/avm/res/compute/gallery/README.md

 ### Parameter: `images.isHibernateSupported`

-Specifiy if the image supports hibernation.
+Specify if the image supports hibernation.

 - Required: No
 - Type: bool